 Support or show the call-to-action

-Preview text is excellent for supporting your email call-to-action or even act as a secondary CTA.
+Preview text is excellent for supporting your email call-to-action or even acting as a secondary CTA.
 It’s good real estate, so make sure you use that space wisely!
 You don’t have to have a direct CTA such as “shop now”.
 You can try different ways to support CTAs, such as asking a question, for instance, “How to get more Instagram followers?”.
 You can also create urgency by showing a deadline in the preview text.

 Preview Text: Length

 Therefore, the beginning of your preview text is the most important.
-Litmus has created a handy table showing which clients support preview text as well as an average number of characters being displayed there.
+Litmus has created a handy table showing which clients support preview text as well as the average number of characters being displayed there.

 Be Creative and Always Improve

 You should try and apply this knowledge to every send, and every time review and compare the results – there’s always something new to learn.
-We understand the importance of preheaders and preview text; thus we made it super easy to add preheaders to your emails while you are creating your email marketing templates.
+We understand the importance of preheaders and preview text; thus, we made it super easy to add preheaders to your emails while you are creating your email marketing templates.
 Just click on the preheader button and add the text you wish to be shown.

 What to keep in Mind:

-Keep on testing – that’s how you will get the best insight about your subscribers, and how to get them more engaged!
+Keep on testing – that’s how you will get the best insight about your subscribers and how to get them more engaged!

 Next: Call-to-action: What You Need to Know about CTAs

 Next time, we’ll take a look at calls-to-action, otherwise known as CTAs.
 Marketers have to plan not just for desktop clicks, but also for mobile taps.
-In the next post we’ll share some things you should consider when designing your calls-to-action.
+In the next post, we’ll share some things you should consider when designing your calls to action.